RdM6/lotto-csbme/README.md

 It is possible that you will be asked if you want to use another address, because your port 3000 might be already in use.

-Now you should be able to navigate through the frontend in the browser and test things out.
+After that you should be able to navigate through the frontend in the browser and test things out.

 ### Important!
-You should start the local backend development server as well, if you really want to test the whole project, as it might need the backend logic to properly work.
+You should start the local backend development server as well, if you really want to test the whole project out, as the frontend might need the backend logic to properly work.